-The Defence Maritime Geospatial Exchange Model (DMGEM) is a framework developed by the GMWG to address the need for a contemporary set of standards and specifications aligned with IHO and NATO NGIF.
-It will provide an overarching STANAG and subordinate product specifications that support situational awareness within maritime navigation and C2 systems, but also by leveraging NGIF support wider C2 systems including delivery via web services.
+The Defence Maritime Exchange Model (DMGEM) is a framework developed by the GMWG to address the need for a contemporary set of standards and specifications aligned with IHO and NATO Geospatial Information Framework (NGIF).
+DMGEM as defined in NATO STANAG 6503...